 Why localize your app?

 This question can be counter-questioned as: why limit your app’s presence to a single market?

-A study conducted by Appia found – 86 percent localized app marketing campaigns outperformed mobile app marketing campaigns in English in click-through rates and conversions.
+A study conducted by Appia found – 86% of localized app marketing campaigns outperformed mobile app marketing campaigns in English in click-through rates and conversions.

-Launching your app in a foreign market can boost downloads by 128 percent and revenues by 26 percent for every country added via app localization.
+Launching your app in a foreign market can boost downloads by 128% and revenues by 26% for every country added via app localization.

-According to a report titled Can’t Read, Won’t Buy, 75 percent of customers prefer to purchase products in their own language.
+According to a report titled Can’t Read, Won’t Buy, 75% of customers prefer to purchase products in their own language.

 Experts suggest taking your app to markets in China, India, Russia, Japan, Spain and Brazil over the next few years could be a successful; strategy to build sustainable traction.

 How to figure out the target countries and regions for app translation?